 I’m so pro-Breastfeeding in public but now there’s woman posting videos and breastfeeding grown kids, like noooooo.

-Alexandria Ingham is a full-time freelance writer and Weight Watchers leader.
-She started writing online professionally in 2010, and broke into journalism in 2013.
+Alexandria Ingham is a fulltime writer originally from the UK and now living in Canada.
+She is also a former Weight Watchers leader and has an avid interest in health and fitness because of this.
+In 2010, she started writing online and broke into journalism in 2013.
 While entertainment and weight loss news are her favorites, she also enjoys covering some sport and technology news.
-She is the United Kingdom, Diet and Fitness and Entertainment beat writer for Daily Voice News.
+She is the United Kingdom, Diet and Fitness, Rugby, and Entertainment beat writer for Daily Voice News.